-Currently, the Network and Editorial Board comprises 14 members.
-The aim is to have as many areas of the world represented as possible, cutting across as many disciplines and areas of expertise relevant to surveillance studies - although strategic issues related to funding (see Financial Review, below) meant that the two new NEB members appointed this year were both from Canadian universities.
-So far the disciplines represented are: Sociology; Human Geography; Criminology; Urban Studies; Law; Science and Technology Studies; Organization Studies; Political Science; Media and Communication Studies; Gender Studies.
-The geographic regions represented are: Canada; Europe, Australasia, and Japan.
+During most of 2014-2015 the Network and Editorial Board comprised 14 members.
+A further Editorial board member, Rodrigo Firmino, was nominated and accepted during the January 2015 AGM.
+Ambitions to extend the geographical and intellectual reach of the SSN NEB were articulated during the reporting period.
+In response, a process was initiated to recruit new members which culminated in the nomination and election of six new members, Mark Andrejevic, Rachel Dubrofsky, Bill Staples, Emmeline Taylor, and Kevin Walby.
+These appointments will take effect during January 2016 for an initial period of three years.
+The aim is to have as many areas of the world represented as possible, cutting across as many disciplines and areas of expertise relevant to surveillance studies.
+So far the disciplines represented are: Sociology; Human Geography; Criminology; Urban Studies; Law; Science and Technology Studies; Organization Studies; Political Science; Media and Communication Studies; Cultural Studies; Gender Studies.
+The geographic regions represented are: Canada; Europe, the US, Australasia, and Japan.